oridwanbello/oridwanbello.github.io/_pages/test.md

     /* Desktop view: Apply for screens wider than 'small' breakpoint (typically 600px) */
     @media (min-width: 600px) { /* Matches $small breakpoint from _sass/_themes.scss */
+        .custom-feature-section {
+            width: 80%; /* Width for desktop view */
+            max-width: 1200px; /* Max width for desktop view */
+            /* margin-left: auto and margin-right: auto are inherited from the base rule and will continue to center it */ }

     .custom-feature__item {
         flex-direction: row; /* Desktop: horizontal layout */
         align-items: center; /* Align items vertically in desktop view */